Water Quality

 Lead and Copper Tap Sampling Results

-Mid-Peninsula Water District conducted its triennial residential Lead and Copper Rule (LCR) monitoring in August 2021, and all the tap sampling results were all below the lead and copper action level.
-If any Mid-Peninsula Water District customers are interested in participating in the next round of the triennial LCR monitoring, please contact our Office at (650) 591-8941.
-The next round of the LCR monitoring will be conducted in 2024.
+The Mid-Peninsula Water District conducted its triennial residential Lead and Copper Rule (LCR) monitoring in August 2021, and all the tap sampling results were all below the lead and copper action level.
+The Mid-Peninsula Water District is currently conducting its triennial LCR monitoring District-wide with a scheduled completion date of October 2024.
+The results will be published next year in the MPWD’s 2024 Consumer Confidence Report.

 Taste, Odor, or Discolored Water Issue?